INTRODUCTION

 - COMMUNITY: By launching an ICO, you will be able to attract an early user base that aligns with your success.

-- MINIMUM BUREAUCRACY: If the token is not regulated (depending on its status), the disclosure requirements may be minimal.
+- MINIMUM BUREAUCRACY:If the token is treated as unregulated (based on its status), the disclosure obligations may be limited.

 How Do ICOs Work?